 Aside from Independence Day, there really is not much in the way of special events during July at Disneyland Resort.
 On the plus side, Grad Nites at Disney California Adventure conclude in mid-June, so those will not impact July visits to Disneyland Resort.
 Aside from Independence Day, there’s not much in the way of special entertainment during July at Disneyland or Disney California Adventure.

-In terms of pricing, July has higher than average rates.
-One-day park tickets are most expensive during this month, with Friday – Sunday in July being “peak” season and weekdays being “regular” season.
+As with our crowd calendar above, single day tickets for the entire month of July are at Peak Season prices.
+This remains the case for the entirety of summer–until September 8, 2019.
 Read our Tips for Saving Money on Disneyland Tickets post for multi-day ticket recommendations to avoid having to deal with seasonal pricing.
 On the plus side, there are some multi-day ticket discounts currently available for all guests.

-Overall, we consider July a fairly average month in terms of our Best and Worst Months to Visit Disneyland.
-On the plus side, it’s not nearly as bad as it used to be.
-Crowds are relatively moderate, which is nice.
-The downside is higher hotel prices, spikes in out-of-town tourists, and worse weather (although still fairly pleasant).
-If you can avoid the busier dates and don’t mind higher prices, July is a solid month to visit.
+Normally, we consider July to be a fairly average month in terms of our Best and Worst Months to Visit Disneyland.
+However, all bets are off for July 2019 due to the debut of Star Wars: Galaxy’s Edge this summer.
+The added downsides are higher hotel prices, spikes in out-of-town tourists, and worse weather (although still fairly pleasant).
+If you can, avoid July.

 If you’ve visited Disneyland during the month of July, what did you think of the experience?
 Did you find the crowd levels to be manageable?
 What about the weather?
 Do you feel you paid a fair price for your hotel?
 Are you visiting this July?
 If you’ve visited in July, do you have any tips to add?
 Share any questions, tips, or additional thoughts you have in the comments!